wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 - Relayers are not trusted with message content!
 If they were to modify the content of a VAA during delivery, it would invalidate the signatures and fail to be verified by the Core Contract.
 This means relayers are only trusted for **liveness**.

-- There are also very few trust assumptions placed on the CoreRelayer contract.
-The CoreRelayer contract only enforces a few protections, such as that refunds are correctly paid out, and that non Batch-VAAs are not handed into the contract.
+- There are also very few trust assumptions placed on the WormholeRelayer contract.
+The WormholeRelayer contract only enforces a few protections, such as that refunds are correctly paid out, and that non Batch-VAAs are not handed into the contract.

 However, as always with smart contract development, there are some things you should be aware of: